|Type:||2-cylinder horizontally opposed, air-cooled piston|

 In the summer of 1911, Smith installed his engine in a monoplane which he also designed and built.
 He attempted to fly the aircraft at the Fair Grounds in Berlin, Connecticut but was not successful in his attempt.

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Smith Aircraft Engine.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Smith Aircraft Engine.